BryantCabrera/relocater/README.md

     2. If you click Sign In, you can log into your account using your Relocater account or your Google account.
         1. If signing in with your Relocater account, just enter your email and password.
         2. If signing in with your Google account, a popup will let you choose which Google account you want to sign in with.
 2. Soon after, you will be redirected to a map of California where you can hover and click on the county you are interested in moving to.
+The opacity is a normalized value that increases with increasing median income.
 3. On the following page, you will see data pertaining to that county.
     1. In the center of the screen, there will be a line graph charting the median income for that county.
     2. To the right of the graph, there will be a list of statistics for that county.